Covid-19 hospitalizations, cases rise as BA.5 subvariant sweeps the nation

 "It's still a significant illness," said Werdehoff.

 Werdehoff said Paxlovid is 90% effective at reducing hospitalizations.
-Patients prescribed the pill will take 3 pills daily, twice a day, over the course of five days.
+Patients prescribed the pill will take three pills, twice a day, over the course of five days.

 If you test positive for the virus and are prescribed Paxlovid, it's best you start taking the antiviral as soon as possible.
 If the drug is taken too late, it may not be as effective.